 couldn’t imagine how good it would have been under normal conditions.
 I only had the one day to see their operation, so

 I made the most of my short stay."

 - Guy Schoenborn

-Arrive in Anchorage the day before you depart for camp.
-You’ll stay overnight in Anchorage, and the following morning, you’ll take a two and a half hour direct charter flight (the flight is not included in package) from Anchorage International Airport to Nelson Lagoon Airport.
-Once in Nelson Lagoon, you’ll be met by Merle.
-He’ll escort you by boat to the camp, about a 50-minute boat ride.
-Note: The overnight stay in Anchorage before departing to Nelson Lagoon is required and is not included in the package.
-Hotel recommendations are provided in our confirmation packet.
+You'll need to arrive in Anchorage the day before you depart for camp.
+You’ll stay overnight in Anchorage, and the following morning, you’ll take a two and a half hour direct charter flight from Anchorage International Airport to Nelson Lagoon Airport.
+At Nelson Lagoon, you’ll be greeted by Merle.
+He’ll escort you by boat to the camp, about a 50-minute ride.
+(Note: The flights and the hotel night in Anchorange are not included in the package.
+Hotel recommendations are provided in our confirmation packet.)